Absynth-Vibe-Coding/Comfy-UI-Nodes/Absynth-VST/readme.md

 ## FAQ

-### Q: Can I use this commercially?

-A: Check your VST licenses and LLM provider terms.
-The code itself is free to use.

 ### Q: Why temperature 1.2 specifically?

-A: One of our users discovered it creates the perfect balance of creativity and coherence.
+A: Tt creates a good balance of creativity and coherence.
 Not too predictable, not too chaotic.
-Just right. 🐻
+The result will also depend on your presets of course, is it an arp...and hey its still only AI ;-)

 ### Q: Do I need an LLM to use this?

-A: Nope!
-Set provider to `local` and it generates good music instantly without any AI magic.

-### Q: Can I generate loops?

-A: Yes!
-Just set duration to 8 or 16 seconds and most generations will loop nicely.
+A: You can use this also without LLMs just select a Midi File

 ### Q: What if I want silence?

-A: Then why are you here? 😄 But seriously, set velocity to 0 or duration to 0.01.
+A: Then why are you here? 😄

 ### Q: Can I load multiple VSTs at once?